 6. Identification of the areas in which further research is indicated.

-The final report was not published in the NCHRP report series; however, microfiche of the report may be purchased for \$4.00 prepaid from the Transportation Research Board Publications Office, 2101 Constitution Avenue, N.W., Washington, DC 20418.
+The final report was not published in the NCHRP report series; however, microfiche of the report may be purchased (see final page of this section for ordering information).

 Determine the Luminous Requirements for Retroreflective Highway Signing